HaoZhang615/PromptFlow-Streamlit-chatbot/README.md

 A conversational chatbot built in Python using Streamlit and any deployed endpoint of Azure PromptFlow.
 Refactored from this [solution](https://github.com/dataprofessor/openai-chatbot)

 The application integrates also the multimodal capability of GPT-4-Vision model (as long as wrapped in the PromptFlow) so it can take images as input and does question answering upon it.
+To enable this capability in Prompt Flow, you have to set the user input as a list instead of a string, follow this [doc](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/how-to-process-image?view=azureml-api-2)

 ![Alt text](app_screenshot1.png)
 ![Alt text](app_screenshot2.png)